Taiyahm/Password-Gen/README.md

   ## Description

-  This is an application where a user can enter certain criteria for a random password to be generated based off the chosen criteria.
+  This is an application where a user can enter certain criteria for a random password to be generated based on the chosen criteria.

   ## Technologies Used
   HTML,CSS,Javascript